Powered by Smartsupp

 Why are stock indices important?

-• Stock indices are important because they serve as benchmarks to evaluate the overall performance of the market.
+Stock indices are important because they serve as benchmarks for evaluating the market’s overall performance.
 They also provide insights into the economic health of different sectors and help investors make strategic investment decisions.

 How do stock indices affect my investment portfolio?

-• Stock indices provide a performance benchmark and help investors assess how their portfolios are performing.
+Stock indices serve as performance benchmarks and help investors assess how their portfolios are performing.
 By tracking indices, you can make adjustments to your portfolio based on market trends.

 What are some major stock indices globally?